AssetAlchemy/aa-microservice.template-python/README.md

 # Development usage:
 In our `docker-compose.yml` we will find some services that will help us with development:
-- aa-microservice-img-template-python: This is our microservice where we will write the code.
+- aa-microservice-template-python: This is our microservice where we will write the code.
 - mongo: The database where the files will be stored.
 - mongo-express: Database administration panel.
 Works on http://localhost:8888 (default user & passord is `dev`).
 - crud-mongo-gridfs: Database CRUD for files.
 Working on http://localhost:5000/